AuroraCoralius/OtaBot/README.md

   - Invite your bot to your server using this URL: <https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=0>
     - Replace `CLIENT_ID` by the Client ID displayed on your application's page.
   - To set yourself as owner, turn on the developer mode in Discord's options and get your user ID **[like so](https://i.imgur.com/41DcCCG.png)**.
 Then you can add it to the config file the same way as I added mine.
-  - Default prefix is `d$` Change it if you want and add as much as you like.
+  - Default prefix is `d$`, change it if you want and add as much as you like.
 - Run the bot inside of the repository's folder using the `start.sh` script file or the `luvit bot.lua` command.
 - Some features may only work if you supply valid credentials / API keys related to them and give the bot enough permissions. (example: color roles related commands require role management permissions)
   - ImageMagick is required to be installed for better color previews, only works on Linux at the moment.